SURVEY RESULTS

 No conclusions around efficacy should be made based on these results.

 STUDY DESIGN: OPZELURA was studied in 2 identically designed, double-blind, randomized, vehicle-controlled trials (TRuE-AD1 and TRuE-AD2).
 The 2 studies included 1249 adult and pediatric patients ≥12 years of age with an affected BSA of 3% to 20% and an IGA score of 2 (25% of patients) to 3 (75% of patients) on a severity scale of 0 to 4.
 Patients were randomized to monotherapy with OPZELURA, ruxolitinib cream 0.75%, or vehicle twice daily for 8 weeks.
-Eligible patients could continue treatment for an additional 44 weeks in an extension period where OPZELURA was applied to AD areas twice daily as needed.
+In a 44-week extension period, patients used their assigned treatment as needed; patients randomized to vehicle were rerandomized to either ruxolitinib cream 0.75% or OPZELURA.
 Patients were instructed to stop treatment 3 days after lesion clearance and restart at the first sign of recurrence.1,6

 *Measured by IGA-TS, defined as the achievement of clear (IGA 0) or almost clear (IGA 1) skin with at least a 2-point improvement from baseline; IGA is assessed on a severity scale of 0 to 4.1